kreativwebdesign/lode/cli/README.md

 ### help

-Run `yarn start help` to display help.
+Run `npx @kreativwebdesign/lode-cli help` to display help.

 ### clean

-Run `yarn start clean` to clean the output folder.
+Run `npx @kreativwebdesign/lode-cli clean` to clean the output folder.
 You can pass the same `outputFoldername` and `config` option as for the `run` command.

+## Dev Usage

+Instead of installing the package one can simply run `npx @kreativwebdesign/lode-cliyarn start` while working on the cli itself.

 ## Dev